3 Weeks In South Korea and Japan Itinerary

 You can choose from two companies: Kampu Ferries and Camellia Line Ferries.
 However, in 2019, Kampu Ferries limited their services to Japanese nationals.
 You can read more information here.

 If you prefer to sit back and relax, you can book a package tour where the tour operator will arrange everything for you, including transportation, hotels, food, tours, porters, and guides.
-Check out this 18-day trip for Japan and South Korea.

 MUST-SEE PLACES IN SOUTH KOREA AND JAPAN (pinned map)